ESB · iPaaS · Integrations

 APIs as a ready-made tool layer for AI agents

-A catalog of system and process APIs is a set of already documented, governed access points to corporate data.
-They can be published as tools/MCP for LLM agents without a separate integration to each system.
+A catalog of system and process APIs: already defined, governed access points to enterprise data.
+They are published as tools/MCP for LLM agents without separate integration for each one.

 Unified governed data access for RAG

-The bus gives normalized, versioned access to scattered sources (ERP, CRM, databases).
-AI applications get data through one contract instead of dozens of direct connectors.
+The bus provides normalized, versioned access to distributed sources (ERP, CRM, databases).
+AI gets data through one contract, not dozens of direct connectors.

 Control, auditing and security of AI calls